 - Create a region on the page to display the list. - Create a list of values (LOV). - Create a list item with a bind variable to display the LOV. - Create an unconditional branch for the list. - Edit the query to use the bind variable.

-The Page Definition is where you can create and edit pages, including adding and modifying graphical items.
+In Application Express, the Page Definition is where you can create and edit pages, including adding and modifying graphical items.
 The items are organized in three columns: Page Rendering, Page Processing, and Shared Components.

-To open the Page Definition:
+To open a Page Definition: